 - Are tickets managed on a 'first come, first serve' basis?

 - How quickly does the Help Desk respond to calls?

 - Is the Help Desk based locally with service representatives?

-Understand that when your employees have IT issues, immediate responsiveness from competent and knowledgeable representatives makes an impact on business productivity.
-A Help Desk who offers friendly, patient support and cares about each and every interaction, is a bonus.
+Understand that when your employees have IT issues, immediate responsiveness from competent and knowledgeable representatives impacts business productivity.
+Understand if the Help Desk offers friendly, patient support and cares about each and every interaction.

 4. HOW RELIABLY DOES THE MSP RESPOND TO BUSINESS DISRUPTION OR SECURITY EVENTS?

 When your business experiences a disruption or worse, a data breach, how would the potential MSP respond?
 Do they have solutions in place to:

 - Equip you with defenses that defend your business against modern cybercriminals?

 - Monitor and immediately respond to threats on your network?